 The Sony TV 2022 lineup is looking really strong going into April.
 From the X90K LED TV all the way up to the Master Series Z9K 8K TV and the newly announced mid-range A75K OLED TV, Sony's bringing a barrage of blockbuster screens to homes in 2022.

-As far as we’re concerned, Sony unveiled one of the only truly next-generation TVs at CES in the form of the A95K QD-OLED TV.
-It’s the first QD-OLED unveiled by a major manufacturer, and according to the specs we saw, it will deliver everything we had wanted from the latest and greatest panel technology.
+At the top of that list is the truly next-generation A95K QD-OLED TV.
+It’s the first QD-OLED unveiled by a major manufacturer, beating other giants like Samsung and LG to the punch.
+And, based on our time with it at a preview event, it will deliver everything we had hoped for from the latest and greatest panel technology.

 New Sony TVs for 2022

 Sony Master Series Z9K 8K Mini LED TV: The Master Series Z9K is Sony's brand new flagship 8K TV, for when you want to buy the best of the best in terms of picture quality.
 Sony's Cognitive Processor XR tech returns, alongside an XR Backlight Master Drive that aims to provide hugely impressive contrast along with true deep blacks.

 Sony Master Series A95K QD-OLED TV: Sony's big OLED for 2022 is the A95K, improving over its predecessors with a new QD-OLED panel that Sony claims will boost color brightness by up to 200% compared to "conventional TVs."
 The A95K's XR OLED Contrast Pro tech also aims to adjust brightness for peaks in glare and particularly shadowy blacks, so as to not make the overall picture look too washed out or too dark to see.

 Additionally, Sony's XR Cognitive Processor and an all-new heat dissipation system, the A95K will be able to control contrast and maximize brightness better than before, giving it a huge advantage over other, more traditional OLED screens.